 Program Director: Vijay Ramu, MD, FACC

-Our Division is built on strong academic background and involves education activities of medical students, Residents and a strong Cardiology fellowship program.
+The Cardiology Division is built on a strong academic background and involves education activities of medical students, residents and Cardiology fellowship program.

-Both third year and 4th year medical students seek educational training through elective and selectives offered by our division.
-They also get encouragement and guidance to seek career in Internal Medicine and Cardiology.
+Both third and forth year medical students seek educational training through elective and selectives offered by our division.
+Students also receive encouragement and guidance to seek careers in Internal Medicine and Cardiology.

-Internal Medicine Residents also rotate through our inpatient services and are involved in patient care.
-They are also assigned one half day clinic exposure per week with different faculty for exposure on outpatient cardiology.
-They are also exposed to different modalities of diagnostic cardiac studies to understand the indications and limitation of the studies.
+Internal Medicine Residents rotate through our inpatient services and are involved in patient care.
+They are assigned to one half day clinic per week with different faculty for exposure on outpatient cardiology.
+Residents are exposed to different modalities of diagnostic cardiac studies to understand the indications and limitation of the studies.

-Family practice residents also seek educational experience in our division.
-They have an elective rotation in their internship and also have an option of a selective rotation to get more ambulatory exposure in cardiology.
+Family practice residents also seek educational experience in the Cardiology division.
+They have an elective rotation in their internship and have an option of a selective rotation to have more ambulatory exposure in cardiology.

-The Division of Cardiology inaugurated its fellowship program in 1981, and has grown steadily over the past decade to become a three-year fully accredited program with a total of Nine Positions.
+The Division of Cardiology inaugurated its fellowship program in 1981, and has grown steadily over the past decade to become a three-year fully accredited program with a total of nine fellowship positions.

-Our fellows rotate at three major clinical sites including Johnson City Medical Center, VA medical center and Quillen ETSU heart.
-They have continuity Clinics at VA medical center and ETSU heart where they get outpatient cardiology training.
-They also spend time in management of patients in the CCU and take part in consultation and admission services for cardiology.
-They also obtain training in performing and interpreting diagnostic studies like EKGs, Echocardiograms, stress tests and nuclear imaging studies and cardiac catheterizations.
-They also get experience in Device implantations, electrophysiology studies and Diagnostic peripheral vascular studies.
-They also have dedicated research time and fellows are involved in research projects with faculty to publish articles in various Pubmed journals.
+Our fellows rotate at three major clinical sites; Johnson City Medical Center, VA Medical Center and Quillen ETSU Heart.
+Fellows have continuity clinics at the VA Medical Center and ETSU Heart where they receive outpatient cardiology training.
+Fellows spend time in management of patients in the CCU and take part in consultation and admission services for cardiology.
+They are trained in performing and interpreting diagnostic studies such as EKG's, echocardiograms, stress tests, nuclear imaging studies and cardiac catheterizations.
+They gain experience in device implantations, electrophysiology studies and diagnostic peripheral vascular studies.
+Trainees are also exposed to Cardiac Rehabilitation services and special clinic settings for Congenital Heart disease and Device clinics.
+Dedicated research time is given to fellows that are involved in research projects with faculty to publish articles in various Pubmed journals.

 Our educational conferences are very strong with a master schedule calendar involving fellows and faculty.
 We have weekly core conferences presented by diverse faculty to cover the cardiology curriculum.
-We also have weekly conferences on different diagnostic modalities like cardiac catheterizations, nuclear imaging, echocardiogram and CT angiograms.
+Weekly conferences on different diagnostic modalities such as cardiac catheterizations, nuclear imaging, echocardiogram and CT angiograms are presented.
 All fellows participate in a weekly graphics conference (designed to enhance their expertise in ECG and complex arrhythmia interpretation to prepare them for crucial segment of the subspecialty boards).
-We also have monthly Journal Clubs, M and M conferences and research conferences.
-We also have periodic Board review and Guideline sessions for our fellows.
+Monthly Journal Clubs, M and M conferences and research conferences are presented by fellows and faculty.
+Periodic Board review and Guideline sessions are available to our fellows.

 Our Division continues to grow and expand with a clear emphasis on education and scholarly activities.